IALSA/tutorials/README.md

-Tutorials
+IALSA Tutorials
 =========

-Collection of tutorials to help you get started with GitHub, R, RStudio, and more.
+Welcome to the collection of tutorials that should help get you started with your  reproducible research project.

-Consult the table of contents
+Please visit [ialsa.github.io/tutorials](http://ialsa.github.io/tutorials) for the live version of the website.